SiddheshBangar/SiddheshBangar/README.md

 💡 &nbsp;I like to explore new technologies and do some exploratory data analysis and making some quick insights.\
 🎓 &nbsp;I'm currently studying Computer Science at Vidyalankar Institute of Technology, Wadala.\
-🌱 &nbsp;I'm on track for learning more about Data Science, Machine Learning, and Data Science.\
+🌱 &nbsp;I'm on track for learning more about Data Analytics, Machine Learning, and Data Science.\
-✍️ &nbsp;In my free time, I learn and study about Movies Cinematography and Screen Writing as hobbies/interests.\
+✍️ &nbsp;In my free time, I learn and study about Movies, Cinematography and Screen Writing as hobbies/interests.\
 🎶 &nbsp;As a side passion I am a guitarist and musician, loves to make music.\
 ✉️ &nbsp;You can shoot me an email at siddheshb008@gmail.com!
 I'll try to respond as soon as I can.